tamim-ahmed-15/cuet-cgpa-calculator/README.md

 ### Step 1 — Download

-Download the latest release as a ZIP file and extract it, or clone the repo:
+Download the repository as a ZIP file from GitHub and extract it, or clone the repository:

 ```bash
 git clone https://github.com/YOUR_USERNAME/cuet-cgpa-calculator.git